stealthsploit/Hashcatalyst/README.md

 <br>
 <h2>Future Plans</h2>
 I don't have any immediate plans to develop the public version of Hashcatalyst further.
-The attack modules can be modified to inlcude other hashcat commands you might want for your methodologies, so feel free to adapt it.
+The attack modules can be modified to include other hashcat commands you might want for your methodologies, so feel free to adapt it.
 <br>
 <br>
 The code will be suboptimal (I don't have a development background!).
 This was put together to be flexible and extensible, nothing more.